My Youth Romantic Comedy Is Wrong, as I Expected: Others

-Yukino, and declares that she will no longer allow Haruno to interfere in their lives.

-Haruno is Yukino's older sister, a charismatic yet manipulative college student who frequently interferes in her sister's affairs.
+Yukino's older sister.
+She is a charismatic yet manipulative college student who frequently interferes in her sister's affairs.
 Outwardly charming, she masks a calculating nature, deliberately provoking Yukino and Hachiman while feigning amusement.
 As a former Sōbu High student, she recognizes Hachiman's perceptiveness and taunts him with backhanded praise.
 Her beauty and status lead others to overlook her harmful behavior, such as disrupting the Cultural Festival by encouraging irresponsibility—forcing Hachiman to compensate and become a scapegoat.
 When Yui realizes Haruno's intent to sabotage Yukino, she confronts her, demanding she cease meddling in their lives.